Ahadthgreat/Fac-Recog/README.md

 ### Predicting on a Video

-You can use the model to predict faces in a video file as follows:
+You can use the model to detect faces in a video file as follows:

 ```python
 from ultralytics import YOLO